 Date Completed Volume (cy) Source Project Location (by R monument) Length (mi)

 1970 1,076,000 Offshore R32 - R49 3.2

 1983 1,900,000 Offshore R25 - R53 5.4

 2012 20,000 Upland R65 - R67 0.4

 2014 130,000 Upland R25 - R49 4.5

 2015 865 Upland R71 0.1

 March 2016 146,896 Upland R36 - R41.3 1.0

 December 2016 546,348 Upland R51 - R72 4.0

+April 2022 414,730 Upland R25-R72 8.9

-Strategy: Complete beach restoration and nourishment; maintain the project through monitoring and nourishment using offshore or upland sand source.
+Strategy: Maintain the project through monitoring and nourishment using offshore or upland sand source.

-PORT EVERGLADES INLET, BROWARD COUNTY, R85-R86
+Port Everglades Inlet, Broward County, R85-R86

-Port Everglades Inlet (also known as the Port Everglades Entrance Channel) is a man-made, federally-maintained navigation project and the entrance to Port Everglades.
+Port Everglades Inlet (also known as the Port Everglades Entrance Channel) is a man-made, federally maintained navigation project and the entrance to Port Everglades.
 The entrance channel depth is -45 ft MLW.
 Rock spoil from a 1962 excavation of the inlet entrance channel was placed in the nearshore north of the inlet and acts as a partial littoral barrier to shoaling of the navigation channel.
 The Department adopted the Port Everglades Inlet Management Study Implementation Plan in May 1999.

-The plan established an annualized bypassing objective of 44,000 cy which has been historically done by periodic maintenance dredging of the channel.
-In 2002, design of a spur groin attached to the south jetty and two groins located on the shore south the inlet (in lieu of breakwaters) was completed as recommended in the adopted inlet management plan.
+The 1999 plan was updated and replaced by the June 2018 Port Everglades Inlet Management Plan.
+The updated plan of 2018 established on an average annual basis a target bypassing objective of 41,700 cy.
+In 2002, design of a spur groin attached to the south jetty and two groins located on the shore south of the inlet (in lieu of breakwaters) was completed as recommended in the adopted inlet management plan.
 Construction was conducted as part of the 2005/06 Broward County Shore Protection Project - Segment III described below.
 The most recent maintenance dredging events have occurred in 2006 and 2013.
 Learn more about Port Everglades projects and history.

-The Department and Broward County completed a feasibility study in 2004 of structural improvements to facilitate inlet sand bypassing.
+In 2004 the department and Broward County completed a feasibility study of structural improvements to facilitate inlet sand bypassing.
 This study recommended modifications to the north jetty, construction of a sediment impoundment basin, and removal of the rock spoil located north of the inlet as recommended in the inlet management plan.
 Preliminary engineering was initiated in 2006 to refine the recommendations of the feasibility study and a JCP application was submitted in 2008.
-However, the application was withdrawn and the project was redesigned to address the blasting concerns of property owners immediately adjacent to the project and inlet.
-In order to address these concerns, a new application was resubmitted to the Department in summer of 2014 that redesigned the sand trap in order to eliminate the need for blasting during construction.
-The project has completed the design and permitting phase and construction is scheduled for 2017/2018.
+However, the application was withdrawn, and the project was redesigned to address the blasting concerns of property owners immediately adjacent to the project and inlet.
+To address these concerns, a new application was submitted to the Department in the summer of 2014 that redesigned the sand trap to eliminate the need for blasting during construction.
+The project has completed the design and permitting phase and construction was conducted in 2021 with the USACE's Operation and Maintenance (O&M) program dredging 74,239 cy from the Port's channel.